 Also, you do not have to submit to the roadside test for alcohol.
 You can refuse it just like you can refuse the other roadside tests.
 If you do, the result can establish the necessary “probable cause” for arrest and show alcohol was in your system.
 The exact reading, however, will not be admissible.

-Charlotte NC DWI Sentencing Factors if Convicted or Plead Guilty
+Charlotte NC DWI Sentencing Factors

 NC laws relating to fines and penalties are somewhat complex and confusing.
 There are many variables used to determine punishment.
 Based upon the evidence presented at the hearing, the trial judge considers a series of factors outlined below to decide which category applies.
 Each category then has a range of punishments that guide the judge in making a final ruling.